Govt working on providing enabling environment, mkt access to jewellery industry: Goyal | Business

 - India

-The government is working on providing enabling environment and market access to the gems and jewellery sector, Union minister Piyush Goyal said on Saturday said.
+The government is working on providing enabling environment and market access to the gems and jewellery sector, Union minister Piyush Goyal said on Saturday.

 ''We need to make this industry not a USD 40 billion industry alone but have a much much bigger ambition.
-We on our part will do everything to reach those truly outstanding numbers that you had shown to raise as the potential of this trade.
+We on our part will do everything to reach those truly outstanding numbers that you had shown to raise as the potential of this trade,'' said Goyal -- Union Minister of Commerce and Industry, Consumer Affairs and Food and Public Distribution and Textiles.

 This project is expected to be inaugurated on May 1, 2023.